2019 New York Yankees

 May seemed to be a copy of April at first, as on May 3rd, Paxton joined the ranks of the injured with inflammation in his knee, but the next day, Andujar, who had been feared lost for the season, was back in the line-up.
 That did not last long, though, as he did not hit at all in his few games back, and the Yankees soon threw in the towel, announcing he would undergo season-ending surgery to repair the labrum tear that had been bothering him all season.
 In a move smelling of desperation, they added 1B/DH Kendrys Morales, who at 36 had already flunked out of Toronto and Oakland this season, but in spite of this constant flow of bad news, their on-field play was stellar.
 On May 17th, Urshela keyed a three-run rally in the bottom of the 9th against the Tampa Bay Rays for a 4-3 win.
 That put the Yankees in first place ahead of Tampa Bay by a half-game for the first time since Opening Day.
 On May 22nd, they were 30-17 and had been on a 24-8 run since April 16th.
 It helped that they had already played 12 games against the lowly Orioles, but they had played well against everyone they had faced, in spite of the injuries.
 By sweeping a doubleheader from the Kansas City Royals on May 25th, the Yankees made it 7 straight wins with another player not on the radar in spring training, Chance Adams, picking up his first major league win in the nitecap.

 The Yankees made a trade to acquire DH Edwin Encarnacion from the Seattle Mariners in early June, then got back both Stanton and Judge within a span of a few days, shortly after Gregorius had returned as well.
 This cost OF Clint Frazier his job - he was sent to the minors in spite of having hit .283 with 11 homers and 34 RBIs in 53 games, but it had the Yankees looking unbeatable.
 They reeled off 8 straight wins starting on June 15th.
 On June 24th, they tied a record belonging to the 2002 Texas Rangers with a homer in their 27th straight game; Hicks and Stanton, with his first of the year, did the honors in a 10-8 win over the Toronto Blue Jays.
 It did not take long to set a new record, as D.J.
 LeMahieu homered leading off the next game, and his blast was immediately followed by another one by Judge.
-On June 29-30th, the Yankees traveled to London, England to face the Boston Red Sox in the first two major league games to be played in Europe; they won both games, the first 17-13 and the second 12-8, as the cozy dimensions of London Olympic Stadium were unable to hold in their powerful bats.
+On June 29-30th, the Yankees traveled to London, England to face the Boston Red Sox in the first two major league games to be played in Europe - the London Series; they won both games, the first 17-13 and the second 12-8, as the cozy dimensions of London Olympic Stadium were unable to hold in their powerful bats.
 The homer streak finally ended on July 2nd, after 31 games, when they did not hit any long balls in a 4-2 loss to the New York Mets.
 That day, one of the major contributors to the Yankees' first-half success, 1B Luke Voit, went on the injured list with an abdominal strain; he joined Stanton, who had returned to action in late June only to re-aggravate his knee injury after barely a week of games.

 In spite of remaining questions about the team's starting rotation, the Yankees remained quiet at the trading deadline at the end of July, not making a move to acquire available starting pitchers such as Marcus Stroman, Zack Greinke or Madison Bumgarner.
 Meanwhile, the injuries continued to mount - with C Sanchez, CF Hicks and 1B Voit all going or returning to the injured list in late July or early August and others missing games here and there while banged up, but the wins still piled up.
 On August 5-7, the Yankees completed a three-game sweep of the Orioles that gave them a number of records: an unblemished 10-0 record against the Birds at Camden Yards; most homers in a three-game series (16); most homers as a visiting team in one ballpark in one season (43); most homers against one team (43 - in spite of there being 4 games left to play at home against the Orioles); most consecutive games with at least 5 homers (3).
 They completed their season series on August 14th with their 16th straight win over Baltimore, for an overall record of 17-2.
 It was the most wins by a Yankee team against any opponent since they had gone 17-5 against the 1959 Kansas City Athletics.
 They hit a total of 61 homers and both Torres and Sanchez ended up in a double figures, a first since Lou Gehrig and Babe Ruth had done so against the 1927 Boston Red Sox, in 22 games.
 The final win was also the 81st of the season and put them 40 games above .500 for the first time since their last World Series-winning season in 2009.
 On August 24th, the Yankees tied the major league record for most home runs in a month with their 58th blast in just 23 games; the two team that shared the record, the 1987 Orioles (in May) and the 1999 Mariners (also in May) had needed 28 and 27 games respectively.
 They finished the month with the unworldly total of 74 homers!